duaneking/duaneking/README.md

 # For Recruiters
 Dear Recruiter,
   Thank you for your interest in my skills and services.
 I'm a purple squirrel, but I live in WA so I have a high bar for the recruiters that contact me.
+  - I do not talk to non-domestic recruiters due to complience rules in my state.
+I cant trust them, and I assume they are just a threat actor.
-I'm not the sort to accept an undermarket rate.
-I'm not interested in a commute or going to an office.
+  - I'm not interested in a commute or going to an office.
 Do not ask me to commute or travel.
-I'm not interested in relocation of any kind.
+  - I'm not interested in relocation of any kind.
 Do not ask me to relocate.
-I'm not interested in working non-PST/PDT hours.
+  - I'm not interested in working non-PST/PDT hours.
 Do not ask me to timeshift or work non-PST/PDT hours.
+  - Rememer, you are the one reaching out to me.
+You should be kind, respectful, professional, and honest.
+Otherwise, I will refuse to work with you.

 I do NOT have a gmail.
+Anybody claiming to be me at a gmail is lying.

-If for some reason you feel that you have an opportunity that I would be interested in anyway please consider the following:
+If for some reason you feel that you have an opportunity that I would be interested in, please consider the following:
 * I specialize in:
-    * Leading Software Development Teams and Organization with experience leading 115-200 engineers in prior roles I could not acceot promotions I was offered in due to trhe relocation requirments.
+    * Leading Software Development Teams and Organization with experience leading 115-200 engineers in prior roles I could not accept promotions I was offered in, due to the relocation requirments.
-    * Helping Teams Level Up effectivly
+    * Helping Teams Level Up effectivly to help them scale the company.
     * Helping Companies grow enginering orgs the right way as they scale.
-    * Helping Companies optimize and scale through business value engine optimization.
+    * Helping Companies optimize and scale through business value engine optimization/growth hacking.
     * Software Development/Writing Code
     * Distributed Systems Architecture and Design
     * REST and GraphQL API Development
-    * Cloud Computing: AWS, Azure, I know others but these are the ones I default to.
+    * Cloud Computing: AWS, Azure.
+I know others, but these are the ones I default to.
+I don;t use GCP unless I'm forced to because its the most expensive.
     * Continuous Delivery piplines/Helping teams gain traction.
     * Relational Databases: PostgreSQL, MySQL, Microsoft SQL Server, SQLite, etc.
     * NoSQL Databases: DynamoDB, Redis (lol), ElasticSearch, Cassandra, others.
-* I do *NOT* do front-end development or graphic design.
+* I do *NOT* do graphic design.
 Asking me to do them is explicitly unprofessional of you.
 Hire A Real Artist and give them money for food and rent that they can then choose to spend on art supplies instead.
 * My preferred platforms are Linux, Windows, Mac, AWS, Azure, but I have code helping to power Azure from my time at MS.
 * My preferred languages are Go, Python, C#, Rust, C, Java, but I'm a language agnostic software developer and would rather focus on using the right tool for the job.
 * I am a United States Citizen, and am *NOT* interested in working for any company that does not legitimatly have an american presence in the state of WA.